apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Refer to `Working with Log Files <../working-log-files>`_.

-.. ts:confvar:: CONFIG proxy.config.log.max_secs_per_buffer INT 5
+.. ts:cv:: CONFIG proxy.config.log.max_secs_per_buffer INT 5
    :reloadable:

    The maximum amount of time before data in the buffer is flushed to disk.

-.. ts:confvar:: CONFIG proxy.config.log.max_space_mb_for_logs INT 2000
+.. ts:cv:: CONFIG proxy.config.log.max_space_mb_for_logs INT 2000
    :reloadable:

    The amount of space allocated to the logging directory (in MB).